saltedlolly/developer.rebble.io/source/_guides/app-resources/images.md

 ## Import the Image

-{% platform cloudpebble %}
-Add the `.png` file as a resource using the 'Add New' button next to 'Resources'.
-Give the resource a suitable 'Identifier' such as 'EXAMPLE_IMAGE' and click 'Save'.
-{% endplatform %}

-{% platform local %}
 After placing the image in the project's `resources` directory, add an entry to the `resources` item in `package.json`.
 Specify the `type` as `bitmap`, choose a `name` (to be used in code) and supply the path relative to the project's